-We had designed landing page experience that was reliably lifting conversion rate and getting positive feedback from customers and end users.
+We had designed an eCommerce experience that was reliably lifting conversion rates by up to 5x over traditional eCommerce sites and getting positive feedback from customers and end users.
 Now we needed to create a product that would allow us to scale that success.
-This is case study shows the process we followed to design the web-based page builder that would be our SaaS product.
+This case study shows the process we followed to design the web-based page builder that would be our SaaS product.

-I was the product design lead on this project.
+On a small team, everyone has to wear many hats.
+My role was a combination of design and customer development.
 It was my job to meet with our customers, understand their needs and goals, and translate that into a saleable and useful product.
-I defined product strategy, conducted user research and testing, and produced product requirements documentation, site map and user flow, high-fidelity wireframes, a style guide, and final design comps.
-I worked with a team of one other designer and three developers.
+As a product owner, I helped define product strategy, conducted user research and testing, and helped defined product requirements.
+As a designer, I produced a site map and user flows, detailed wireframes, a style guide, and high-fidelity design comps.
+My team comprised a technical PM and three developers.

 If we could build a self-service tool for creating landing pages, then the time, effort, and cost needed to launch a page would be significantly reduced.